 Purple loosestrife biocontrol — and you

-Purple loosestrife is large flowering plant that is listed as a Restricted invasive in Wisconsin because of its history of causing negative ecological impacts to wetlands and shorelines.
-Extensive populations of the plants that were found throughout the state in the later half of the 1900’s have been brought down to manageable level in most areas thanks to tiny beetles and the people who rear and release them where needed.
+Purple loosestrife (Lythrum salicaria) is a flowering plant that can reach 3’-7’ tall and is listed as a Restricted Invasive Species in Wisconsin because of its history of causing negative ecological impacts to wetlands and shorelines.
+Extensive populations of the plants that were found throughout the state by the latter half of the 1900s have been brought down to a manageable level in most areas thanks to tiny beetles and the people who rear and release them where needed.

-Wisconsin DNR has been using four of its insect enemies, also from Europe, to control it here since 1994.
-Careful research has shown that all four control species depend only on loosestrife and do not threaten native plants.
-This is classic biocontrol, and it is likely the best long-term control for loosestrife, reducing the need for other more costly and disruptive controls, such as herbicides.
+Wisconsin DNR has been using four insects from Europe to control purple loosestrife since 1994.
+Careful research has shown that all four control species, referred to as biological agents, do not threaten native plants or cause other issues.
+For example, they do not overwinter in our homes.
+The process is classic biocontrol, and it is likely the best long-term control for purple loosestrife, reducing the need for other more costly and disruptive methods, such as herbicides or large-scale digging.

-"Cella" beetle species (Galerucella calmariensis and G. pusilla) feed on leaves and shoots and are the most effective of four types of imported insects.
-A root-boring weevil, Hylobius transversovittatus, was released early in the program and has been difficult to monitor for success.
-A second weevil, Nanophyes marmoratus, feeds on the flowers and appears to have naturalized since being released early on during the three-decade biocontrol program.
+Two "Cella" beetle species (Galerucella calmariensis and G. pusilla) provide highly effective control by feeding on leaves and shoots.
+A root-boring weevil, Hylobius transversovittatus, can be effective but is difficult to monitor for success.
+A second weevil, Nanophyes marmoratus, feeds primarily on the flowers, reducing the amount of seed the plants can produce.
+It appears to have naturalized in some locations since being released in the early years of the three-decade biocontrol program.

-Cellas are the easiest species to intentionally rear and place where they are needed.
-They successfully decrease the vigor, size and seed output of purple loosestrife, allowing native plants to survive and compete against the remaining purple loosestrife which can provide some benefits to pollinators when it is not eradicated.
-Effective biocontrol typically ranges from one to several years, depending on such factors as site size and purple loosestrife density.
+The Galerucella sp. beetles are the easiest to intentionally rear and place where they are needed.
+They successfully decrease the vigor, size and seed output of purple loosestrife, allowing native plants to grow and compete.
+The purple loosestrife that remains can provide some benefits to pollinators when it is not eradicated.
+Keeping some of the plants on the landscape is also important to maintaining healthy populations of beetles.
+Successful biocontrol typically ranges from one to several years, depending on such factors as a site’s size and the purple loosestrife density.
+To improve landscape health and prevent the incursion of other Invasive species or a resurgence of purple loosestrife, many sites may need to have native plants re-established if there is no longer a good seed bank in place.
 Though elimination is rare, biocontrol offers effective and environmentally sound control of the plant without herbicides.

-A Purple Loosestrife Biocontrol permit is required because the process involves moving a WI Restricted invasive species from one location to another.
+Important to remember: A permit is required because the process involves moving a WI-restricted invasive species from one location to another.
 The application can be found below in the Forms section.

-Because Galerucella beetles are now naturalized throughout Wisconsin, WDNR does not provide the parent beetles for rearing or releases.
-However, County Aquatic Invasive Species Coordinators and the Statewide Coordinator can assist in finding parent beetles in most cases.
-Training to find your own is available, too, and possibly the most fun of the process!
+Because Galerucella sp. beetles are now naturalized throughout Wisconsin, WDNR does not provide the parent beetles for rearing or release.
+This is not clearly stated in the current version of the program application.
+However, County AIS Coordinators and the Statewide Coordinator can assist in finding parent beetles in most cases.
+Collecting the beetles is what many people enjoy the most.“Collecting Beetles” is one of the training videos below.

 - Purple Loosestrife Biocontrol Program Overview and Instructions guide.